 MATH AND READING PARTNER PROGRAM

-The LU Math Partners AND LU Reading Partners PROGRAM is a program funded by the America Reads/America Counts initiative.
+LU Math Partners and LU Reading Partners program is a program funded by the America Reads/America Counts initiative.
 Students with federal work study will be matched with youth at Edison Elementary School to support their reading and math goals.
 Follow application instructions listed in position description.

 OTHER SERVICE-RELATED JOB OPPORTUNITIES: